boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-4.md

 <pre>function dosearch($searchterms,$seeporn=SEARCH_DISPLAYPORN)</pre>

 Trying it out on some questionable searches shows that it works fairly well.
-One example I tried was &#8220;sex&#8221; and the first few results were,
+One example I tried was "sex" and the first few results were,

-<http://modernman.com/> Advice and info for men on pop culture, love & sex, cars & gear, men&#8217;s health & grooming, and more.
+<http://modernman.com/> Advice and info for men on pop culture, love & sex, cars & gear, men's health & grooming, and more.

 <http://thefrisky.com/> Celebrity gossip, relationship advice, sex tips and more for real women everywhere!

 <http://countyjailinmatesearch.com/> The county jail inmate search provides facility addresses, phone numbers and options to lookup inmates, arrest warrants and sex offenders.
 1-888-786-5245.

 Which looks fairly innocuous to me. **\*NB\*** This isnt implemented as some sort of moral crusade.
 I am just dealing with an issue that any serious search engine has to overcome at some point.
-Besides I didn&#8217;t want to see those results while testing as they can be distracting.
+Besides I didn't want to see those results while testing as they can be distracting.

-Ok moving on to the other issue which is that w searching for things like &#8220;what the internet is talking about right now&#8221; the results are very slow to return, and that we don&#8217;t get the result we would expect which would be Digg.com.
+Ok moving on to the other issue which is that w searching for things like "what the internet is talking about right now" the results are very slow to return, and that we don't get the result we would expect which would be Digg.com.

 The easiest way to fix this with our current implementation is to improve our ranking algorithm.
-Because we are preranking documents documents such as Digg will bubble to the top of searches for terms like &#8220;what the internet is talking about right now&#8221; and should fix the issue.
+Because we are preranking documents documents such as Digg will bubble to the top of searches for terms like "what the internet is talking about right now" and should fix the issue.

-Ranking however isn&#8217;t the easiet thing in the world.
+Ranking however isn't the easiet thing in the world.
 Google and Bing use hundreds of signals which determine a pages rank.
 These include terms, page speed, user behaviour, incoming links, how large the site is, terms locations, terms weight in html etc&#8230;.
 We have almost none of that.
 However everyone needs to start somewhere so here are a few ideas I had off the top of my head to use as signals.

-1. If the URL contains the search term, and how much of the url it is, IE a search for &#8220;microsoft&#8221; should rank higher for &#8220;http://microsoft.com&#8221; then &#8220;http://trymicrosoftoffice.com/&#8221;
+1. If the URL contains the search term, and how much of the url it is, IE a search for "microsoft" should rank higher for "http://microsoft.com" then "http://trymicrosoftoffice.com/"

 2. If the title contains the search term, and how much of the title it is.
-IE a search for &#8220;google email&#8221; will match the title &#8220;Gmail: Email from Google&#8221; more so then &#8220;The Tea Party&#8221; which is currently ranking above it.
+IE a search for "google email" will match the title "Gmail: Email from Google" more so then "The Tea Party" which is currently ranking above it.

 3. If the meta content contains the search term rank it more highly then those where it just appears in the content.